Whinarn/MeshDecimator/README.md

 ## Credits
 The teddy bear model in the Unity example project is from the following package from Unity Asset Store: https://assetstore.unity.com/packages/essentials/tutorial-projects/mecanim-example-scenes-5328

-## Other projects
-If you are interested in a more simple mesh simplification in Unity you can visit my other project [UnityMeshSimplifier](https://github.com/Whinarn/UnityMeshSimplifier).